MRdNk/elasticsearch-net/docs/contents/nest/writing-queries.markdown

 If all of them are empty it will result in a `match_all` query.

-This conditionless behavior is turned on by default but can be turned of like so:
+This conditionless behavior is turned on by default but can be turned off like so:

      var result = client.Search<ElasticSearchProject>(s=>s
         .From(0)